Summit Midstream Corporation

 Cash vs Debt

 The company holds $43.4M in cash, though total debt stands at $1.27B.
 This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
 Free cash flow is running at -$2.7M, which bears watching.
 Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
-Return on equity stands at -3.5%, which is negative for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+ROE of -3.5% points to negative capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 2.2% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $369.6M (2022) to $562.1M (2025), reflecting a 52% increase over the period.